simon-cutts/mark-api/README.md

 $ aws cloudformation delete-stack --stack-name <YOUR STACK NAME>
 ```

 Create a mark type the following.
-This will only work once
+This will only work once.
+To send another POST, change the value of "mark:"

 ```
 $ curl -H "Content-Type: application/json" -X POST https://koxwmaauoh.execute-api.eu-west-2.amazonaws.com/Prod/mark/v1/entitlement -d '